 It only takes a couple of minutes to call your legislator and tell them to support the thousands of New Yorkers experiencing domestic violence every day.
 DV survivors require access to resources and services that can enhance their own safety, and the safety of their families, and rebuild their lives.

-I am calling to urge [Senator/Assembly Member (name of legislator)] to support legislation that will enhance the safety of domestic violence survivors, increase access to services, and support domestic violence advocates.
+I am calling to urge (Senator/Assembly Member) to support legislation that will enhance the safety of domestic violence survivors, increase access to services, and support domestic violence advocates.

-We are asking the [Senator/Assembly Member (name of legislator)] to support bills that will ensure DV advocates receive future COLAs on state contracts, enhance the safety of children during child custody proceedings and permit DV survivors to dispute coerced debt.
+We are asking the (Senator/Assembly Member) to support bills that will ensure DV advocates receive future COLAs on state contracts, enhance the safety of children during child custody proceedings, streamline contracting with non-profits and permit DV survivors to dispute coerced debt.

-Can I email [Senator/Assembly Member (name of legislator)] information about these bills?
-[Ask for appropriate email.]
+Can I email (Senator/Assembly Member) information about these bills?
+(Ask for appropriate email.)
 Thank you!

 Follow-Up Materials to Send:

-Below you will find a template email and link to talking points.
-We encourage you to tailor the sample email to highlight any other information you feel your legislators should be aware of (e.g., impacts to your program, what you are seeing in the field, nuances specific to DV programs and the victim/survivors you work with, etc.).
-When sending your email, please attach the supporting documents in the Legislator Packet (below).
+Below you will find a sample email to send to legislators and a link to attachments you can include with that email.
+We encourage you to tailor the sample email to highlight any local information you feel your legislators should be aware of (e.g., impacts to your program, what you are seeing in the field, nuances specific to DV programs and the victim/survivors you work with, etc.)

 SAMPLE OUTREACH EMAIL

 Unfortunately, New York State continues to have the highest demand for domestic violence services in the country.
-According to the National Network to End Domestic Violence’s national Domestic Violence Counts survey, on one day in New York in 2023, 9,411 adult and child victims of DV received services – a 62% increase in demand since before the pandemic.
-More troubling, on that same day, more than 1,000 victims did not receive the help they requested due to a lack of resources and staff.
+According to the National Network to End Domestic Violence’s national Domestic Violence Counts survey, on one day in New York in 2024, 10,000 adult and child victims of DV sought services – a 64% increase in demand from the year before.
+More troubling, on that same day, more than 1,700 victims did not receive the help they requested due to a lack of resources and staff.

 DV advocates are supporting the following legislation to enhance the ability of survivors to access assistance and enhance their safety, and to support DV advocates in their work:

-If you would like more information, I can be reached at {phone number}, or you can contact Joan Gerhardt, Director of Public Policy and Advocacy at NYSCADV, at jgerhardt@nyscadv.org.
+If you would like more information, you can contact me or Joan Gerhardt, Director of Public Policy and Advocacy at NYSCADV, at jgerhardt@nyscadv.org.

 Sincerely,